 In this paper, we propose an asymmetry-aware lock named \design{} as shown in Figure~\ref{fig:overview}.
-Rather than ensuring the lock acquisition fairness that causes collapses on AMP, \design{} provides a new lock ordering directly guided by applications' latency requirements to achieve better throughput.
-Atop of a FIFO waiting queue, \design{} allows big cores to reorder (lock first) with little cores for higher throughput under the condition that the victim (been reordered) will not miss the application's latency target.
-To achieve such an ordering, we first design a reorderable lock, which exposes the reorder capability as a configurable time window.
+Rather than ensuring the lock acquisition fairness that causes collapses on AMP, \design{} provides a new (dynamic) lock ordering guided directly by applications' latency requirements to achieve better throughput under latency constraints.
+Atop of a FIFO waiting queue, \design{} allows big cores to reorder (lock before) with little cores as much as possible for higher throughput under the condition that the (reordered) victim will not miss the application's latency target.
+To achieve such an ordering, we first design a \textit{reorderable lock}, which exposes the reorder capability as a configurable time window.
 Big cores can only reorder with little cores during that time window.
-Atop of the reorderable lock, \design{} automatically chooses a suitable (fine-grained) reorder window on each lock acquisition according to applications' coarse-grained latency requirements through a feedback mechanism. \design{} provides intuitive interfaces for developers to specify the coarse-grained latency requirements (e.g., request handling procedure) in the form of latency SLO (service level objective, e.g., 99\% request should be complete within 50ms), which is widely adopted by both academia~\cite{WorkloadCompactor, dvfs, mittos, AndrewCake} and industry~\cite{googletail, Dynamo, googlecloudSLO}.
-To use \design{}, annotating the SLO is the \textbf{only} required effort if latency-critical, which is already clearly defined by application in most cases.
-Non-latency-critical application can benefit from \design{} without modifications.
+Atop of the \textit{reorderable lock}, \design{} automatically chooses a suitable fine-grained reorder window according to applications' coarse-grained latency requirements through a feedback mechanism. \design{} provides intuitive interfaces for developers to specify the coarse-grained latency requirements (e.g., request handling procedure) in the form of latency SLO (service level objective, e.g., 99\% request should be complete within 50ms), which is widely adopted by both academia~\cite{WorkloadCompactor, dvfs, mittos, AndrewCake} and industry~\cite{googletail, Dynamo, googlecloudSLO}.
+To use \design{}, annotating the SLO is the \textbf{only} required effort if latency-critical, which is already clearly defined by applications in most cases.
+Non-latency-critical applications can benefit from \design{} without modifications.

 We evaluate \design{} in multiple benchmarks including five popular databases on Apple M1, the only off-the-shelf desktop AMP yet.
 Results show that \design{} improves the throughput of pthread\_mutex\_lock by up to 5x (3.8x to MCS lock, 2.5x to TAS spinlock) while precisely maintaining the tail latency even in highly variable workloads.